rotki/rotki/docs/api.rst

    :resjson list result: A list containing the blockchain account data as also defined `here <blockchain_accounts_result_>`_.

    :statuscode 200: Accounts succesfully edited
    :statuscode 400: Provided JSON or data is in some way malformed.
+Given list to edit is empty.
    :statuscode 409: User is not logged in.
 An account given to edit does not exist or a given tag does not exist.
    :statuscode 500: Internal Rotki error